GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

   Should we already warn about the limitations of this choice ? i.e. not very realistic ]

+#draft[
+  Mention that both source and microphones can be anywhere in the room.
+  Many papers restrict those much more (fixed mic. array, sources in a circle...)
+]

 // Each training sample is a one second long audio recorded by the microphone array in the presence of a speech source.